PabloReyes/PabloReyes.github.io/about/index.markdown

 ---
-layout: post
+layout: page
-title: About
+title: About me
+published: true
+date: 2016-05-30
 markdown: markdown
 ---

-I am a web developer.

-I've been a tech-guy since the Y2K bug, when I thought computers were safe enough.
-I discovered programming at the age of 14, with a really bad C book.
-Since then, I have been discovering and learning new things every single day, and I always have at least one or two projects on my hands, in which I work every time I have some free time.

-I love creating new things by myself, but I strongly agree with the Convention over Configuration design paradigm and the DRY principle.
-I think they not only make the development phase faster, but also make things more robust and easier to debug.
+Hi, my name is Pablo Reyes and I am from the sunny Andalucia, Spain.
+I started my Computer Science studies there and continued them in Stuttgart, Germany.
+At the moment I'm living in Barcelona, which I can tell you it's an amazing city.

+I have been programming since I was a child and I have tried and worked with countless languages and technologies, and although I love learning new technologies, I try to focus on solving problems and educating more than mastering individual technologies or languages.

+I share my interest in finance with my current job in the fintech industry.
+I'm interested in mobile payments, stock market, virtual currencies and basically the future of finance in a connected world.